Unidata/netcdf-c/docs/software.md

 is intended to be a bridge between NetCDF Climate and Forecast (CF) conventions and ISO 19115 metadata.

-SIS is under developement as an Apache project.
+SIS is under development as an Apache project.
 Release 0.3 is currently available for download.

 Tcl/Tk interfaces {#TclTk}